Key Stage 1 2025 - 2026

 Welcome to Key Stage One

-Ms West, Miss Eaton, Mrs Symes, Mrs Nakayama
+Ms West, Miss Eaton, Miss Welch, Mrs Nakayama (Mrs Symes is on maternity leave)

 You will find our Termly newsletters and knowledge organisers at the bottom of this page.
 These will give you an insight into all of the curriculum areas that we will be covering over the term.
 Please use the knowledge organisers as a tool to support your child at home.
 Any class specific updates will be posted on Class Dojo.